Relax in Style with our Durable Garden Benches

 After cutting the slats, it’s time to sand them.
 Sanding the wood smooths rough surfaces and ensures that it’s ready for staining.
 Round out the edges of the wood to prevent any sharp edges and give it a finished look.

-See also Beautifully Crafted Outdoor Seating: Garden Benches
+See also Outdoor Serenity: Garden Benches for Relaxing and Lounging.

 Drilling the Holes